 This course has two major components.
 Clinical microbiology is presented to cover bacteriology, mycology, and virology, including the major etiological agents responsible for global infectious diseases.

 The course focuses on key clinical topics such as common viral diseases, meningitis, streptococcal infections, pneumonia, diphtheria, tetanus, enteric infections, anaerobic infections, and tuberculosis.
 The goal is to provide future chiropractic physicians with the knowledge to enhance their problem-solving diagnostic skills as well as to appreciate their role as health care team members in diagnosing and preventing infectious disease.
 The immunology section covers principles of immunology including the development of the immune system, immune system disorders, and the role of immunization in the prevention of infectious diseases.
 Students will explore the role of the chiropractic profession as advocates of the American public health system.

-Diagnostic and Clinical Sciences I - Examination of the Patient
+Diagnostic and Clinical Sciences 2 - Examination of the Patient

 This course introduces the student to the processes of interviewing the patient to elicit a medical history and conducting a physical examination of the patient.
 Communication skills, reasoning, documentation and professionalism are emphasized in the elicitation of the patient's history.
-The student is introduced to the basic principles and skills needed to perform a thorough physical examination of a patient.
-Students are provided with the necessary equipment to perform the physical examination and instructed in the proper use of these instruments.
+The student is introduced to the basic principles and skills needed to perform a thorough physical examination of a patient, including instruction in the proper use of diagnostic instruments comprising their "doctor's bag".
 The course emphasizes the importance of integrating the information elicited during the interview of the patient with the physical examination.
 Simulators, manikins, and live models are used in the experiential sessions.